Rlyown/mockingbird/README.md

 logger->log(mocker::LogLevel::WARN, logEvent);
 ```

-2. Use macro define in log.h
+2. Use macro definition in log.h
 ```c++
 // If you has setted up the logger config,
 // and register it to the LogManager.